 The 1864 Fund

 Paier College offers qualifying students access to Institutional Aid through its 1864 Fund scholarship program.
-A member of our Financial Aid team will help determine elgibility.
+A member of our Financial Aid team will help determine eligibility.
 Students who accept all available financial aid including loans yet still possess a tuition balance may be eligible to apply for the 1864 Fund.
 These scholarships may be open to new and returning students.
-The maxiumum aware available is calculated on a case by case basis.
+The maximum award available is calculated on a case by case basis.

 Private Education Loans

 Private Student Loans (alternative loans) are also available at Paier College.
 Students can apply for several different private loans.
 These loans are not need-based; they are based on creditworthiness.
 Students who have not obtained a credit-worthy status may have the option to add a credit-worthy cosigner to the application.
 Payment of these loans and interest rates vary by lending institution.
 Students must contact the Financial Aid Office with details about any pending applications.